perpetualy/carnd_term1/CarND-LaneLines-P1/writeup.md

 * 3rd find edge using canny method.
 * 4th clip image region into triangle.
 * 5th find lane using houghlineP function.
 * 6th draw a line on the image.
 In the drawing line function.
 I've tried many times to keep the lines stable.
 Finally, I browse the comment in the function.
 So the gradient equation helped me to identity which lines belong to left or right.
 So I can save them to the correct array.
 After that I use the average function to calculate each x or y values, and then I use these values and the Two-point linear equation (y-y1)/(x-x1)=(y-y2)/(x-x2) to get the linear equation [y=ax+b].
 This equation is a easy way to find the relationship between x and y.
-	So far I can use it to get x value after I fixed the y value.
-	So that's the way I made the line marker more stable.
+So far I can use it to get x value after I fixed the y value.So that's the way I made the line marker more stable.

 ![alt text][image1]
 ![alt text][image3]